Emilia Lanier: Early life

 Church records show Lanier was baptised Aemilia Bassano at the parish church of St Botolph, Bishopsgate, on 27 January 1569.
-Her father, Baptiste Bassano, was a Venetian-born musician at the court of Elizabeth I. Her mother was Margret Johnson (born c.
+Her father, Baptiste Bassano, was a Venetian-born musician at the court of Elizabeth I, making Lanier a member of the minor gentry.
+Her mother was Margret Johnson (born c.
 1545–1550), who was possibly an aunt of the court composer Robert Johnson.
 Lanier's sister, Angela Bassano, married Joseph Hollande in 1576, but neither of her brothers, Lewes and Phillip, reached adulthood.
 It has been suggested, and disputed, that Lanier's family was Jewish or of partly Jewish descent.
 Susanne Woods calls the evidence for it "circumstantial but cumulatively possible".
 Leeds Barroll says Lanier was "probably a Jew", her baptism being "part of the vexed context of Jewish assimilation in Tudor England."

 Baptiste Bassano died on 11 April 1576, when Emilia was seven years old.
 His will instructed his wife that he had left young Emilia a dowry of £100, to be given to her when she turned 21 or on the day of her wedding, whichever came first.
 Forman's records indicate that Bassano's fortune might have waned before he died, which caused considerable unhappiness.

 Forman's records also indicate that after the death of her father, Lanier went to live with Susan Bertie, Countess of Kent.
 Some scholars question whether Lanier went to serve Bertie or be fostered by her, but there is no conclusive evidence for either possibility.
 It was in Bertie's house that Lanier was given a humanist education and learnt Latin.
-Bertie greatly valued and emphasized the importance of girls receiving the same level of education as young men.
+Bertie greatly valued and emphasised the importance of girls receiving the same level of education as young men.
 This probably influenced Lanier and her decision to publish her writings.
 After living with Bertie, Lanier went to live with Margaret Clifford, Countess of Cumberland and Margaret's daughter, Lady Anne Clifford.
 Dedications in Lanier's own poetry seem to confirm this information.

 Lanier's mother died when Lanier was 18.
 Church records show that Johnson was buried in Bishopsgate on 7 July 1587.